kuberhealthy/kuberhealthy/cmd/deployment-check/README.md

 This check tests if a `deployment` and `service` can be created within your Kubernetes cluster.
 It will attempt to bring up a `deployment` with `2` replicas and a `service` of type `ClusterIP` in the `kuberhealthy` namespace and waits for the pods to come up.
 Once the `deployment` is ready, the check makes a request to the hostname looking for a `200 OK`.
 The check then proceeds to terminate them and ensures that the deployment and service terminations were successful.
 A complete tear down of the `deployment` and `service` after receiving a `200 OK` marks a successful test run.

 Container resource requests are set to `15 millicores` of CPU and `20Mi` units of memory and use the Nginx's latest image `nginx:latest` for the deployment.
 If the environment variable `CHECK_DEPLOYMENT_ROLLING_UPDATE` is set to `true`, the check will attempt to perform a rolling-update on the `deployment`.
 Once this rolling-update completes, the check makes another request to the hostname looking for a `200 OK` again before cleaning up.
-By default, the check will initially deploy Nginx's `nginx:latest` image, and update to `nginx:alpine`.
+By default, the check will initially deploy Nginx's `nginx:lat1.17.8` image, and update to `nginx:1.17.9`.

 Custom images can be used for this check and can be specified with the `CHECK_IMAGE` and `CHECK_IMAGE_ROLL_TO` environment variables.
 If a custom image requires the use of environment variables, they can be passed down into your container by setting the environment variable `ADDITIONAL_ENV_VARS` to a string of comma-separated values (`"X=foo,Y=bar"`).